 The project develops prototypical solutions for training rare but critical emergencies that are otherwise difficult to practice.
 The prototypes aim at an easy implementation as commercial products with actual curricula.
 Challenges are effectively combining gaming and learning while offering comfortable, actually applicable virtual reality.

-Contact: Dr.-Ing.
+Contact: Prof. Dr.-Ing.
 Jonas Schild

 This project is supported by the Federal Ministry of Education and Research (BMBF) Program “Digitale Medien in der Beruflichen Bildung” (DiMeBB2)